 One SEO trend that is working in 2023 is influencer marketing.
 It is proven that an audience base is much more likely to engage and react to the information given if it has been provided by a respected ambassador.
 60% will purchase an influencer-marketed product in a store.
 By using a voice instead of a digital advert or poster, the targeted audience will find it much easier to believe what the business is saying and take action.
 It’s also worth noting that you don’t need to focus on one type of influencer; it could be a well-known celebrity, an Instagram influencer or a social media blogger.

 In 2023, companies should increase their expenditure on online influencers and take advantage of the extensive benefits they can bring to the popularity, brand name and revenue.
 All you’re doing is making your SEO marketing strategy more personal.

 2. The importance of video content

 A recent study conducted by Zenith media suggests that the average time spent watching online videos will only continue to rise.
-By the end of 2021, the average 67 minutes is expected to rise to 100 minutes.
+In 2023, the average of 67 minutes is expected to rise to 100 minutes.
 People are far more inclined to watch a video than read a large piece of text thanks to the simplicity of the task.